Spicery/gingerdocs/design/design_rules.rst

   * No overloading of tokens.

-  * the "standard core concrete syntax".
+  * the "common core concrete syntax".

-  * macro capability for standard syntax.
+  * macro capability for common syntax.

   * Syntax for literal objects generates immutable run-time objects.
 This means that the programmer can be assured that literal syntax remains true throughout a program run.
 It also follows the rule of fewest capabilities.